Kana00/electron-new-project/README.md

   },
 ```

-To remove the warning where electron-compile tries to compile the definition files ".d.ts", remove them temporarily before a production compilations.
+To remove the warning where `electron-compile` tries to compile the definition files ".d.ts", remove them temporarily before a production compilations.

 ---

-Note : Title bar si slightly on Windows and Linux (Below, you can see the difference).
+**Note:** the title bar is slightly different on Windows and Linux.
+Below you can see the difference:

 ![windows title bar](https://www.zupimages.net/up/18/18/ebim.png)

+---

+### License

+Code is under the [MIT License](https://github.com/Kana00/electron-new-project/blob/master/LICENSE).